 In 2009, Gil and Lakeshore Foods were one of United Way’s Burton B. Ruby Cornerstone Award recipients.

 In 2007, their daughter Alexis Pontius joined the company as vice-president.
 A 2003 graduate of St. Mary’s, Alexis majored in communications and worked in the Los Angeles area for four years prior to returning to Michigan City and the family business.
 She also returned to school, earning her MBA from the University of Notre Dame.

-Alexis currently serves as Chair of the United Way Board of LaPorte County and is a founding member of the Women’s Leadership Council.
+Alexis currently serves on the Board of the United Way of LaPorte County (as well as co-chairing their 2009 and 2010 fundraising campaigns) and is a founding member of the Women’s Leadership Council.

 Seventy years of service to customers and community.
 The tradition continues from one generation to the next.